ww44ss/okcupid/okcupid_exploratory.md

         ## grabs the value of the max freq occurence in dataframe columns
         ## inputs: name: the name of a column and df: a dataframe
         ## output: the max frequency occurence in the selected column
-        ##         more than one value may be returned
+        ##         more than one value may be returned, if none if found, NA is returned

-        ##         if none if found, NA is returned
+        ## select column
         if (col_name %in% names(df)) {
             ## select the column.
 Note the use of "matches"
             sel_col <- df %>% select(matches(col_name))